 - Over 100 million entries have been entered into the California database.

 - From 2011 to 2012, the program responded to 1,063,952 requests.

-- In 2015, partially in response to the ongoing opioid epidemic, CURES 2.0 was introduced to further fight drug diversion and assist in stemming the nationwide abuse of opioids.
+- In 2015, partially in response to the ongoing opioid epidemic, CURES 2.0 was introduced to fight drug diversion further and help stem the nationwide abuse of opioids.

 - With CURES 2.0, prescribers were given the ability to create alert messages within the system.
-This feature allows doctors and pharmacists to alert each other about patients of concern, and can greatly reduce instances of “doctor shopping” when used properly.
+This feature allows doctors and pharmacists to alert each other about patients of concern and significantly reduce instances of “doctor shopping” when used correctly.

 Shortfalls of Prescription Drug Monitoring Programs

-While the presence of prescription drug monitoring programs is essential in modern times, and has undoubtedly saved numerous lives, prescription drug abuse, overdoses, and black market sales of RX drugs remains prevalent.
-A few shortfalls of the system include the fact that the PDMP are still running on a state-by-state basis, with each state responsible for implementing a PDMP, and ensuring that the various state programs “speak” to each other.
+A few shortfalls of the system include the fact that the PDMP are still running on a state-by-state basis, with each state responsible for implementing a PDMP and ensuring that the various state programs “speak” to each other.

 Addiction Treatment for California Prescription Drug Addictions